ditdotdev/dit/cleanslate/README.md

-# Clean Slate Testing for Titan
+# Clean Slate Testing for Datadatdat

 > **Note**: All clean slate testing scripts are located in this `cleanslate` folder.
-Run scripts from within this directory or use the relative path `.\cleanslate\script-name.ps1` from the main Titan directory.
+Run scripts from within this directory or use the relative path `.\cleanslate\script-name.ps1` from the main Datadatdat directory.

 ## Quick Start